milk-v/milkv.io/docs/meles/hardware-development/interface.md

 |   GND9    |  16  |  19  |    GND17    |
 |   GND10   |  17  |  18  |    GND18    |

+### USB Interface

+The Meles has four USB-A connectors.
+All are USB 3.0.
+It can be operated with any generic USB computer keyboard and mouse.
+It can also be used with USB storage, USB to MIDI converters, and almost any other USB capable device/component.

 ### HDMI Interface

 The Meles is equipped with one HDMI connector.
 As for HDMI, the maximum resolution is 4k@60Hz.
 Any HDMI monitor should work as a display for the Meles.